✨ Get FREE delivery on orders over £30 ✨

 2. Make Lubricant your new BFF.
 If you're struggling with getting wet, consider introducing lube into your sexual repertoire.
 Not only does a little extra slip and slide make for a more physically comfortable experience and avoid irritation and tearing, it can also help alleviate the shame some people feel about vaginal dryness.
 Our Lubricant is non-flavoured, and non-scented for this very reason.
 It's not a novelty item, but an essential that should be best supporting actor rather than the action hero.
 You shouldn't even notice it's there...

 3. If you often find yourself physically aroused but not subjectively aroused, take a moment to reflect on your mental and physical health.
 Are there events or experiences within your relationship or outside it which may be influencing your subjective arousal?
-You may choose to talk to someone close to you about these external factors or you may wish to see a Psychosexual Therapist, these therapists specialise in sex counselling as well as relationship therapy.
+You may choose to talk to someone close to you about these external factors or you may wish to see a Psychosexual Therapist, as these therapists specialise in sex counselling as well as relationship therapy.
 Therapy can be incredibly useful, with many people seeing a therapist once as week as part of their self-care or mental health routine.
 Others choose to seek additional support when they are going through a specific change or phase in their lives.
 You may benefit from sharing your experience with someone who has the expertise to guide you through your sexual wellness journey.

 Own your journey

 The important thing to remember is that your sexuality is unique.
 It exists on a totally individual, personal spectrum on which you experience arousal and attraction.
-Join the conversation on our HANX Life forum here.

 Slide into our DMs @hanxofficial